 Curiouser and curiouser!' cried Alice…

-Our library, complete with modern furniture and attractive displays has a rich variety of nearly 5000 fiction, nonfiction and reference materials, designed to excite, enthuse and inspire our pupils, and to promote a love of reading and books.
-This reflects the 2014 the Libraries All Party Parliamentary Group report describing the library as ‘The Beating Heart of the School’.
+Our library, complete with modern furniture and attractive displays has a rich variety of over 5000 fiction, nonfiction and reference materials, designed to excite, enthuse and inspire our pupils, and to promote a love of reading and books.
+This reflects the 2014 Libraries All Party Parliamentary Group report describing the library as ‘The Beating Heart of the School.'

 The library has an impact on learning across the curriculum, encourages independence and is particularly important in the vital task of promoting pupils’ reading…

 [Good school libraries making a difference to learning, Ofsted 2006].
 Our curriculum is designed to cultivate an enjoyment of learning, and a commitment to it, thus creating the right climate in which to encourage and stimulate the highest possible attainment by each of our pupils; the library is an integral part to all the learning and teaching that takes place in the school.